Undergraduate Admissions

 Section 89030.7 of the California Education Code requires that the CSU establishes specific requirements for appeal procedures for a denial of admission.
 Each CSU university must publish appeal procedures for applicants denied admission to the University.
 The procedure is limited to addressing university decisions to deny an applicant admission to the University.

-Admissions appeal procedures must address the basis for appeals, provide 15 business days for an applicant to submit an appeal, stipulate a maximum of one appeal per academic term, provide specific contact information for the individual or office to which the appeal should be submitted, and indicate a time estimate for when the university expects to rSPFYPond to an appeal.
+Admissions appeal procedures must address the basis for appeals, provide 15 business days for an applicant to submit an appeal, stipulate a maximum of one appeal per academic term, provide specific contact information for the individual or office to which the appeal should be submitted, and indicate a time estimate for when the university expects to rSPFYPond respond to an appeal.
 The appeal procedures must be included in all denial of admission notifications to students, and must also be published on the university website.

 Visit the "Admission Appeals" link at the Office of Admissions and Outreach website for more information.